 Andersonville - Civil War Village

 Andersonville - On the main street of the little village of Andersonville the undistinguished front of a turn-of-the-century brick and frame building hides a national gem, Gerald Lamby's Drummer Boy Civil War Museum.
+The Andersonville Welcome Center is also located in the lobby of the Drummer Boy Museum.

 Representatives of the Smithsonian Institute, Editor David Roth of Blue and Gray Magazine, five members of the Georgia Civil War Commission, and thousands of others have visited the Drummer Boy Museum and have been astonished at the worth of the collection.